DigitalLivestock/inkframe/README.md

 13. Systemd setup using the following instructions: https://www.donskytech.com/raspberry-pi-how-to-start-python-script-on-boot/.
 Instead of led-blink.service, use inkframe.service prepared in the inkframe-directory.

 ## Functions
+This section goes over the available functions of the system.

 ### Behaviour
 - Inkframe program reloads automatically after boot.
 - Shuffles images in folder at every restart.